Adventures in Boating Washington Handbook

 Table of Contents

 Weather can change very rapidly and create unexpected situations for boat operators.
 Even meteorologists have trouble predicting rapid weather changes.
 You should always monitor weather developments.
-One way is to tune a VHF radio to the frequencies listed at the end of this chapter.
+One way is to tune a VHF radio to the frequencies.
 Many VHF radios have a separate indicator or button to access weather channels.

 Prepare the boat to handle severe weather.